 Chimpanzee Trekking Safaris in Uganda: In the whole of East Africa, Uganda is among countries with the best chimpanzee spots.
 Chimpanzee Tracking is one of the most enjoyable safari activities for which tourists visit Uganda.
 Chimp safaris and tours are usually done in the morning hours or afternoons at various chimps habitats in the country as per the management standards.

-Areas in Uganda where Chimp safaris are done include Kibale Forest National Park (This has the biggest number of chimpanzees in Uganda), Budongo Forest, Kyambura Gorge, Kalinzu Forest, Ngamba Island and Semuliki Game Reserve among others.
+Areas in Uganda where Chimp safaris are done in Kibale Forest National Park (This has the biggest number of chimpanzees in Uganda), Budongo Forest, Kyambura Gorge, Kalinzu Forest, Ngamba Island and Semuliki Game Reserve among others.
 Chimpanzee tracking or visitation fees range between USD 50 – 150 depending on the destinations of interest.
 However the fees may go up basing on the purpose like chimpanzee habituation or filming.
 Uganda Chimp tracking tours are usually done in 1, 2 or 3 days, all dependent upon the visitors’ available travel time and may be budget.

 Chimpanzee Tracking is usually a very captivating experience.
 And you are most of the time permitted to spend an hour with the chimps.
 In this period, you will notice them jump from a tree to another, feed, play or move hurriedly on the ground in front of you.
 Nevertheless, since the numbers of chimp trekking permits for each day are limited, you are advised to book your permit far ahead in advance to avoid frustrations.